FennelFetish/qapyq/README.md

 - [ ] Possibly a plugin system for new tools
 - [ ] Integration with ComfyUI
 - [ ] Docs, Screenshots, Video Guides

-## Known Issues
-- Selection of second image for comparison in Gallery Window might be wrong (unfinished GUI).
-- Icons in Gallery can be inconsistent.